Trives-IT/trives-userlib-checker/readme.md

 - npm run build: compile (actually: transpile) your TypeScript to JavaScript
 - npm run script: execute the JavaScript file index.js that you created using 'build'
 - npm run buildandrun: transpile your TS to JS and immediately execute

-The file config/libnames.json is a starting point for defining library names, but is not by any means a definitive list.
-It does cover modules like SAML, Encryption and some other often used Marketplace modules.

 ---